moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 13.
+<summary> 13.
 What is the name of the agent that run on each Kubernetes worker node? </summary>
 <br>

 1. etcd